breatheco-de/exercise-product-landing-page-plain-css/README.md

 This project comes with the necessary files to start working, but you have two options to start:

-a) Use gitpod: open this link in your browser to open it with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-product-landing-page-plain-css
+a) **Use gitpod (recomended)**: open this link in your browser to open it with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-product-landing-page-plain-css

-b) You can clone this repository on your local computer:
+b) **You can clone** this repository on your local computer:
 ```sh
 $ git clone https://github.com/breatheco-de/exercise-product-landing-page-plain-css.git
 ```